Sure (Take That song): Music video

 The music video for "Sure" was directed by Greg Masuak, produced by Phil Barnes for Oil Factory and released in late September 1994.
-In the video, Take That babysits a young girl a la Three Men and a Baby.
+In the video, Take That babysits a little girl like in Three Men and a Baby.
 It is seven minutes long and somewhat comical.
-It shows the band preparing for a party in their apartment whilst also babysitting a disruptive 5-year-old girl named Emily who is halting them from getting ready while her mother is out of town.
+It shows the band preparing for a party in their apartment whilst also babysitting a disruptive 5-year-old little girl named Emily who is halting them from getting ready while her mother is out of town.
 Gary Barlow is writing a song, Jason Orange is dancing and Mark Owen is preparing food and struggling to deal with Emily throwing her food on the table while answering phone calls about the party.
 When Robbie Williams returns from grocery shopping, Howard Donald takes the calls in Owen's place.
 Once Owen is finally able to tuck Emily into bed, the song starts, and many guests arrive for the party.
 As several couples hook up at the party, the band are seen performing the song in vest nets against a blue backdrop.
 As the guests leave the party, one girl is left behind and falls asleep in the trashed apartment.
 The video ends with Emily waking up in the middle of the night to find the band asleep amidst the disarray from the party.

 A shorter edited version of the song exists in which music video channels play the video from where the song starts.
-It was A-listed on Germany's VIVA in November 1994.

-"Sure" won Best Pop Video at the 1994 Smash Hits Awards.
+It was a Box Top on British The Box in October 1994.
+Later, the video was A-listed on Germany's VIVA and received active rotation on MTV Europe in November 1994.
+"Sure" also won an award in the category for Best Pop Video at the 1994 Smash Hits Awards.